Published on March 13, 2026

 RWE studies need flexibility.
 Patients in an observational study do not follow a schedule prescribed by the study.
 They see their doctor when they see their doctor, and the data system has to accommodate natural variance in visit timing, unscheduled encounters, and, in retrospective studies, data entry from existing medical records.
 An EDC built for Phase 3 protocol rigidity will create friction for teams running a PASS or a registry study, because the study is designed around how patients actually live, not around a visit window.

-Federated data networks represent a different infrastructure model for RWE data collection.
-In a federated network, data never leaves the institution.
-Queries go out to partner sites, analysis runs locally, and only aggregate results come back to the coordinating center.
-FDA’s Sentinel System is the clearest regulatory example at scale: it has operated as a full active surveillance system since 2016, spanning dozens of data partners covering hundreds of millions of covered lives across the US, without patient-level data ever leaving the institutions that hold it.[10]
+Federated data networks represent a different infrastructure model built specifically for RWE data collection.
+In a federated network, patient data never leaves the institution that holds it.
+Queries go out to partner sites, analysis runs locally at each site, and only aggregate results return to the coordinating center.
+No patient-level data is transferred or pooled centrally.
+FDA’s Sentinel System is the clearest regulatory example at scale: it has operated as a full active surveillance network since 2016, spanning dozens of data partners covering hundreds of millions of covered lives across the US, without patient-level data ever leaving the institutions that hold it.[9]

 For both decentralized clinical trials and observational studies, the direct-to-patient model is gaining relevance.
 In RWE especially, the case is straightforward.
 Pregnancy registries have always needed to reach patients wherever they are, not only at academic medical centers.
 Oncology and rare disease follow the same logic: patients are often geographically dispersed, often managing complex treatment regimens, and collecting their data from home reduces burden and improves long-term retention.